Yvand/EntraCP/Install-AzureCP.md

 Download [latest release](https://github.com/Yvand/AzureCP/releases/latest).
 Install and deploy the solution (that will automatically activate the "AzureCP" farm feature):

-> **Important:** Always start a new PowerShell console to ensure it uses up to date persisted objects.
-This avoids painful update errors.
+> **Important:** Always start a new PowerShell console to ensure it uses up to date persisted objects and avoid concurrency update errors.

 ```powershell
 Add-SPSolution "PATH TO WSP FILE"